knative/test-infra/ci/prow_setup.md

 1. Get the commit reviewed.

-1. Run `make update-boskos-config` to update the Boskos config.
+1. Run `make update-boskos-resource` to update the Boskos resource.

 ## Setting up Prow for a new organization